CISS-VAE/CISS-VAE-python/docs/source/index.rst

 and decoder layers, allowing knowledge transfer across clusters and enhancing parameter stability.
 Its iterative learning procedure improves imputation accuracy compared to traditional training approaches.

-The CISS-VAE package offers an :py:func:`ciss_vae.training.autotune.autotune` function that will select the best hyperparameters
+The CISS-VAE package also offers an :py:func:`ciss_vae.training.autotune.autotune` function that will select the best hyperparameters for your model within a user-defined search space, and compatibility with Optuna Dashboard for viewing hyperparameter importance trends.

 .. toctree::
    :maxdepth: 2